 “In the half-century after 1843 industrial development radically transformed the earlier American social structure, and during this Middle Period…a profound tension existed between the older American preindustrial social structure and the modernizing institutions that accompanied the development of industrial capitalism.… In each of these distinctive stages of American society, a recurrent tension also existed between native and immigrant men and women fresh to the factory and the demands imposed upon them by the regularities and disciplines of factory labor.”

-Questions about the “varying viewpoints”
+Questions for Class Discussion

 1. What does each of these historians see as the most crucial feature of the new industrialization?